evasangwan/Custom_BPlusTree_Cpp/README.md

 ## Name: <ins> Eva Sangwan </ins>

 # Custom BPlusTree Implementation
-This is a self-written implementation of a B+ Tree data structure from scratch, designed to deepen my understanding of how B+ Trees work internally.
-The implementation includes all the core operations: insertion, deletion, searching, and traversal, with comprehensive testing to ensure correctness.
+This is a self-written implementation of a B+ Tree data structure from scratch, to deepen my understanding of how B+ Trees work internally.
+The implementation includes all the core functions: insertion, deletion, searching, and traversal, with comprehensive testing to ensure correctness.

 ## Features: